 • This approach allows users of ERP software to enhance its functionality by integrating top-tier third-party cloud-based applications, resulting in a fully optimized ERP deployment.

-• Stronger financial controls, lower fraud risk, and other software goals, such as NetSuite project recovery service from offshore data, can be accomplished using multicloud software.
+• Stronger financial controls, lower fraud risk, and other software goals, such as NetSuite project recovery service from offshore data, can be accomplished using multi-cloud software.
 It also makes it possible to incorporate shared resources from public cloud services to expand capabilities.

 • Users can access cloud software from any location and at any time when their Internet connection is active.